griba2001/urweb-pairing-heap/README.md

 # urweb-pairing-heap

-minHeap and maxHeap for items and also for pairs (priority, payload)
+minHeap and maxHeap for items

 with functions: findTop, merge, insert, deleteTop,